varunagarwal315/vesica-server/ReadMe.md

 - `/vesica-misc/components` has sample code for implementing encryption using `tweetnacl` and native `crypto` module with the corresponding tests in the `/tests` folder

 #### Warning
 This was a fun side project made by us and in no means to be used in production.
-The code requires lot of refractoring and cleaning but is functional.
+The code could so with some refractoring and cleaning but is functional.